Differentially Private Linear Optimization for Multi-Party Resource Sharing: Introduction

-Differential privacy is a probabilistic technique that uses random perturbations to minimize the probability of revealing specific records from neighboring databases \citep{dwork2006calibrating}. \cite{zhang2017dynamic} present two differentially private algorithms using the alternating direction method of multipliers for the empirical risk minimization problem.
-Differential privacy is also employed in constrained and distributed optimization algorithms. \cite{huang2015differentially} consider a cost minimization problem among parties with an additional privacy requirement for the cost function. \cite{hale2015differentially} study a multi-party optimization problem in a cloud structure.
-In their setting, all the necessary data is sent to the cloud by the parties, and the cloud takes care of the data privacy. \cite{han2016differentially} study a differentially private distributed constrained optimization problem in resource allocation.
-They consider only shared resources in a server-client network structure.
-Although the study is conducted for resource allocation, it differs from our study due to its direct application of the stochastic subgradient method and its lack of rigorous bounds on approximate optimality.
+Differential privacy is a probabilistic definition of privacy that suggests using random perturbations to minimize the probability of revealing specific records from neighboring databases \citep{dwork2006calibrating}.
+Several methods with differential privacy guarantees have been adopted in industry \citep{Apple17, Erlingsson14}. \cite{Chaudhuri11} study the differentially private empirical risk minimization in machine learning where the loss function and the regularizer are convex.
+Following the work of \cite{dwork2006calibrating}, they propose two algorithms satisfying differential privacy based on output and objective function perturbations, respectively. \cite{Raef14} consider special cases in convex empirical risk minimization with (non)-smooth regularizer.
+Extending the work of \cite{Chaudhuri11}, they propose a gradient perturbation approach to satisfy differential privacy. \cite{Wang18} also study the gradient perturbation approach for (non)-convex loss functions. \cite{zhang2017dynamic} present two differentially private algorithms using the alternating direction method of multipliers for the empirical risk minimization problem.
+Recently, differential privacy has gained significant attention in the community of operations research and management science. \cite{huang2015differentially} consider a cost minimization problem among parties with an additional privacy requirement for the cost function.
+They employ differential privacy and present a private distributed optimization scheme. \cite{hale2015differentially} study a multi-party optimization problem in a cloud structure, where the aim is to optimize global objective function with global inequality constraints.
+In the study, the parties send all the necessary data to the cloud, whose role is to keep each party's data private. \cite{han2016differentially} study a differentially private distributed constrained optimization problem in resource allocation where they assume a convex and Lipschitz objective function.
+They consider only shared resources in a specific structure, called the server-client network structure.
+Even though this study is conducted for a resource allocation setting, it differs from our study by the direct application of the stochastic subgradient method and its lack of rigorous bounds on approximate optimality.
+We also note that there is a growing body of literature on data privacy in service systems. \cite{Chen23}, \cite{Chen22} and \cite{Lei2023} study private sequential decision-making and dynamic pricing.
+They develop pricing algorithms with differential privacy guarantees for online and offline settings.